 1. Wander through the Old Town

-If you've never been to Innsbruck before, I highly recommend just going for a wander through the streets of the Old Town.
+If you're visiting Innsbruck for the first time, I highly recommend just going for a wander through the streets of the Old Town.
 The buildings here are beautiful, all in different colors and many looking very stately.

 Definitely make sure to check out Munding.
 This traditional pastry shop is worth a visit all-year-round but especially during the Christmas season when it converts its windows into the windows of an advent calendar.

 2. Take a photo of the colorful houses of St Nicholas

 Located by the river Inn, the colors of these houses refer to the crafts of the people who lived in them in medieval times.
 They make for a great photo backdrop, especially with the snow capped Nordkette Mountain Range popping out behind.

 3. Visit the market hall